yupidevs/trajectory-datasets/README.md

 If you are planning to use a dataset for Trajectory Classification, you could use [pactus library](https://github.com/yupidevs/pactus) instead of yupi.
-It is a framework designed to evaluate Trajectory Classification methods and it is (and will always be) compatible with all the datasets in this repository, by simply doing:
+It is a framework designed to evaluate Trajectory Classification methods and **it is (and will always be)** compatible with all the datasets in this repository, by simply doing for example:

 ```python
 import pactus